mrkkrp/markkarpov.com/about.md

 ![Mark Karpov](/static/img/my-photo.png 'my_photo')

 Hey there!
-I'm a professional Haskell developer and senior software engineer at [Tweag](https://tweag.io).
+I'm a Haskell developer and software engineer at [Tweag](https://tweag.io).
 I currently live in Paris, France.

 I authored a number of [open source projects](/oss.html) and several [tutorials](/learn-haskell.html).
 On this site I collected some stuff I do